 More than one Mehndi artist may be required, depending upon the number of guests and the time left for the wedding day.
 The designs almost always include the groom’s name, either evident or carefully hidden within the pattern.
 The groom, depending on the custom or the bride’s mood, is often left identifying his name on his first wedding night.

-The final colour, tone and longevity of the bride’s Mehndi design are all seen as markers for the couple’s love and future bliss.
+The final colour, tone and longevity of the bride’s Mehndi design are all seen as markers for the couple’s love and future bliss while being one of the most fun wedding functions.

 If the sole purpose of the Haldi function was to purify oneself with the cleansing, antiseptic and beautifying properties of turmeric, it would have been retained in the current bridal makeup routine.
 However, applying Haldi, often mixed with sandalwood powder, rose water and/or milk does more than just enhance the complexion of the bride and groom.

-The ceremony is performed either a day ahead of the wedding or on the day itself.
+The ceremony in the range of Indian wedding functions is performed either a day ahead of the wedding or on the day itself.
 It is, in fact, an opportunity for all friends and family to extend their good wishes and blessings for the happy couple.
 Haldi is thought to be effective in warding off the evil eye or Buri Nazar.
 In addition, it's yellow colour is deemed auspicious, a symbol of happiness and prosperity.

-These days, a Haldi function is held on the same scale as a Mehndi ceremony, with special focus given to Haldi function dresses.
+These days, a Haldi function in Indian wedding functions is held on the same scale as a Mehndi ceremony, with special focus given to Haldi function dresses.
 (There have been instances when it's been bigger!)
-Brides, bridesmaids and guests are known to invest in Gota jewellery and floral jewellery for Haldi.
+Brides, bridesmaids and guests are known to invest in Gota jewellery and floral jewellery for Haldi for this particular wedding function.

 Funnily, it's not just the bride and groom who get a dab of the paste.
 Unmarried men and women also line up for some Haldi fun, as the act is believed to improve their marriage prospects.
 Everybody looking for a suitable partner or hoping to get hitched soon - make sure you’re present at every Haldi function you can possibly attend!